Arrow420/mangatools/README.md

 ## Contact
-If you want to contact me you can reach me at <arrowsoftwaresolutions@gmail.com>.
+If you want to contact me you can reach me on Discord @ `Arrow_420`.

 ## License
 <!--- If you're not sure which open license to use see https://choosealicense.com/--->